open62541pp/open62541pp/README.md

 All open62541 releases since v1.0 are supported and tested in a [CI pipeline][ci-compatibility] with debug/release builds and as static/dynamic library.

 The project is currently in `beta` stage but already used in production.
-Version [`v1.0.0` is planned for 2024](https://github.com/open62541pp/open62541pp/milestone/1).
+Version [`v1.0.0` is planned for 2025](https://github.com/open62541pp/open62541pp/milestone/1).
 No major breaking changes are expected.

+While in `v0.x.x`, breaking changes may occur in minor releases.
+This projects follows the *two-version deprecation path*: when a feature is marked as deprecated in `v0.x.0`, it may be removed as early as `v0.(x+2).0`.
+Deprecated APIs are declared with the `[[deprecated]]` attribute and noted in the changelog.

 ## 📝 Examples